On this site is information about books written and edited by John Shannon Hendrix on the subjects of

 papers, and experience as Professor of Art and Architectural History.

-John Shannon Hendrix is a Professor of Architectural History at the University of Lincoln, UK, and an Adjunct
+John Shannon Hendrix is a professor at Roger Williams University

 for the purpose of suggesting alternatives to the practice of architecture and philosophy at the beginning of the twenty-first